larslorenzen/jpa-cockroachdb/Readme.md

 ## Responses

 The responses are delivered in 2 different topics:
-- `transactionChanges` for successful transactions
+- `accountUpdates` for successful transactions
 - `transactionFailures` for failures during processing